18F/digital-acquisition-playbook/pages/1-overview.md

 **Large, monolithic contracts**

 These, simply put, do not work well for digital products and services.
-Based on the numbers, you are only giving yourself a six percent chance of success when you start these types of projects.
-(NOTE:  Standish group chaos report http://www.infoq.com/articles/standish-chaos-2015) Also, technology moves fast and if you want your agency to be able to respond quickly in an ever changing landscape, you will need to avoid this at all costs.
+[The Standish Group](http://www.infoq.com/articles/standish-chaos-2015) points out that you are only giving yourself a six percent chance of success when you start these types of projects.
+Also, technology moves fast and if you want your agency to be able to respond quickly in an ever changing landscape, you will need to avoid this at all costs.

 ## Landmine #2